 - 1. In automatic allocation, a port number not being used at a given time is allocated. - 2.
 This is a port number used on a mirror disk/hybrid disk resource basis and is set when creating mirror disk resource or hybrid disk.
 A port number 29051 is set by default.
 When you add a mirror disk resource or hybrid disk, this value is automatically incremented by 1.
 To change the value, click Detail tab of Mirror Disk Resource Properties or Hybrid Disk Resource Properties in the Builder.
-For more information, refer to Chapter 4, "Group resource details" in Reference Guide. - 3.
-This is a port number used on a mirror disk resource/hybrid disk basis and is set when creating mirror disk resource or hybrid disk.
+For more information, refer to Chapter 4, "Group resource details" in the Reference Guide.

+- 3. This is a port number used on a mirror disk resource/hybrid disk basis and is set when creating mirror disk resource or hybrid disk.
 A port number 29031 is set by default.
 When you add a mirror disk resource or a hybrid disk, this value is automatically incremented by 1.
 To change the value, click Detail tab of Mirror Disk Resource Properties or Hybrid Disk Resource Properties in the Builder.
-For more information, refer to Chapter 4, "Group resource details" in Reference Guide. - 4.
+For more information, refer to Chapter 4, "Group resource details" in the Reference Guide. - 4.
 This is a port number used on a mirror disk resource/hybrid disk basis and is set when creating mirror disk resource or hybrid disk.
 A port number 29071 is set by default.
 When you add a mirror disk resource/hybrid disk, this value is automatically incremented by 1.
 To change the value, click Detail tab of Mirror Disk Resource Properties or Hybrid Disk Resource Properties in the Builder.
-For more information, refer to Chapter 4, "Group resource details" in Reference Guide. - 5.
+For more information, refer to Chapter 4, "Group resource details" in the Reference Guide. - 5.
 In the Port Number (log) tab in Cluster Properties, select UDP for log communication, and use the port number configured at Port Number.
-The default log communication method, UNIX Domain, does not use a communication port.
+The default log communication method, UNIX Domain, does not use a communication port. - 6.
+This management port number is the port number used to communicate with the Java VM on which the JVM monitor runs.
+To set the port number, open the Cluster Properties window of the Builder, select the JVM Monitor tab, and then open the Connection Setting dialog box.
+For more information, refer to Chapter 2, "Functions of the Builder" in the Reference Guide. - 7.
+This connection port number is the port number used to connect to the Java VM on the monitoring target (WebLogic Server or WebOTX).
+To set the port number, open the Properties window for the relevant JVM monitoring resource name, and then select the Monitor (special) tab.
+For more information, refer to Chapter 5, "Monitor resource details" in the Reference Guide. - 8.
+This load balancer linkage port number is the port number used for load balancer linkage.
+When load balancer linkage is not used, the port number does not need to be set.
+To set the port number, open the Cluster Properties window of the Builder, select the JVM monitor tab, and then open the Load Balancer Linkage Settings dialog box.
+For more information, refer to Chapter 2, "Functions of the Builder" in the Reference Guide.